Facebook Twitter

 How To Avoid Knee Injury While Running

-Posted on February 18, 2024 by Rod Friberg
+Posted on October 18, 2024 by Rod Friberg

 Knee injuries are most likely the most common type of injuries that runners get, and unfortunately also the kind of injury more likely to keep you out for the longest time.
 However, knee pain may also be a good warning signal you need to change something about your running, like your posture or the speed of which you're upping your weekly mileage.